A novel by Joyce Maynard

 Joyce Maynard wrote a memoir, THE BEST OF US, about her true life romance which didn’t end as happily as her fictional one did, but did change her life forever.
 Here is a brief review.

-Ms. Maynard’s story initially sounded like a failed marriage/bad divorce saga with adult children torn between the two parents, persistent anger and bitterness, and attempts to ease the pain with a series of bad choices in lovers, followed by a complicated adoption attempt.
+Ms. Maynard’s story started with a failed marriage/bad divorce leaving adult children torn between the two parents, persistent anger and bitterness, and attempts to ease the pain with a series of bad choices in lovers, followed by a complicated adoption attempt.

 Finally we can breath a sigh of relief when she meets a man and seems to have found true love at last.
 But that comes to an abrupt halt when he is diagnosed with cancer.